A guide to property buying

 On the appointed day of your house exchange you must first visit the bank.
 They will confirm you have the necessary funds for your deposit and first payments, life assurance if required, house insurance, and that you are a resident of Luxembourg.
 They will give you the necessary documents (or bank guarantee) for the notary.

 The notary will go through the contract (based on the compromis de vente) that you and the vendor will sign including an agreed moving out date, when the vendor must hand over the keys.
-Be aware that this can be up to 6-8 weeks from the date of signing.
+Be aware that you might be able to move immediately or have to wait up to 6-8 weeks from the date of signing if there is a chain.

 Date the vendor moves out